vivekjoshy/openskill.py/docs/source/manual.rst

 the terms.
 We recommend Khan Academy's short course on `statistics and probability <https://www.khanacademy.org/math/statistics-probability>`_.

 If you're struggling with any of the concepts, please search the discussions section to see if your question has already been answered.
-If you can't find an answer, please open a new discussion and we'll try to help you out.
+If you can't find an answer, please open a new `discussion <https://github.com/OpenDebates/openskill.py/discussions>`_ and we'll try to help you out.
 You can also get help from the official `Discord Server <https://discord.com/invite/4JNDeHMYkM>`_.
+If you have a feature request, or want to report a bug please create a new `issue <https://github.com/OpenDebates/openskill.py/issues/new/choose>`_ if one already doesn't exist.

 Let's start with a short refresher: